mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 ### Docker Compose Files

-- **[docker-compose.yml][docker-compose]**: The primary Docker Compose file defining services, networks, and volumes for local and CI environments.
+- **[docker-compose.yml][docker-compose]**: The primary Docker Compose file defining services, networks, and volumes for all environments.
-- **[docker-compose.ci.yml][docker-compose-ci]**: Overrides certain configurations for CI-specific needs, ensuring the environment is optimized for automated testing and builds.
+- **[docker-compose.development.yml][docker-compose-development]**: Overrides the base confgiguration to allow real-time editing of source files.
 - **[docker-compose.private.yml][docker-compose-private]**: Runs addons-server with the _customs_ service that is only avaiable to Mozilla employees

 Our docker compose files rely on substituted values, all of which are included in our .env file for direct CLI compatibility.